Virginia’s Best Social Security Disability Guide

 Nationwide statistics show claimants do much better in hearings if they are represented by an attorney.

-You should consider the advantages in having Gerald G. Lutkenhaus as your representative:
+You should consider the advantages in having Gerald G. Lutkenhaus, Attorney at Law as your representative:

 - I have represented claimants in disability hearings for over 35 years.